WordPress/action-wp-playground-pr-preview/README.md

 ## Advanced: Testing Built CI Artifacts

-If your plugin or theme requires a build step, you can use the `expose-artifact-on-public-url.yml` workflow to expose the artifacts created in your CI on a public URL that WordPress Playground can access.
+If your plugin or theme requires a build step, you can use the `expose-artifact-on-public-url.yml` action to expose the artifacts created in your CI on a public URL that WordPress Playground can access.

-This workflow exposes built artifacts on a public URL.
+This action exposes built artifacts on a public URL.
 It helps WordPress Playground preview CI artifacts that are normally not accessible via a public URL.

 Under the hood, it uses the GitHub releases feature.
 It creates a single public draft release and uploads all the handled artifacts to that release.
 Note this means **one technical release in total**, not one per handled PR.

-This workflow also automatically cleans up old artifacts for the same PR, keeping only the N most recent.
+This action also automatically cleans up old artifacts for the same PR, keeping only the N most recent.

 Here's how to use it: